Golf People!

 On a nostalgic visit to his old neighbourhood, Sean impressed the taxi driver by naming all the streets.
 “How do you know this?” the Google-oriented driver asked, eyeing his fare’s affluent attire.
 “I used to be a milkman here!”
 Sean told him.
 “Oh!” said the curious cabby, clearly from another continent.
 “What do you do now?”

 Sir Sean was a member of the Royal & Ancient Golf Club of St Andrews and regularly played the Old Course.
 We are told his ashes were scattered on a Scottish golf course - but not St Andrews!
-Bruntsfield Links, near to where the Bond actor grew up, is more likely where Sean found his permanent rest.
+Bruntsfield Links in Edinburgh, near to where the actor grew up, is more likely where Sean found his permanent rest.

 A LOAD OF BALLS